 Adult

-This book was a New York Times bestseller so my expectation were very high.
+This book was a New York Times bestseller, so my expectations were very high.
 It did not disappoint.
 The story is about a Russian immigrant, Yuri Davydov, who once worked in the Soviet Union's biological warfare program.
 He's not a happy man because the American dream is just not happening for him.
-He along with some American neo-nazis plan a bio-terrorist attack in New York.
+He, along with some American neo-nazis plan a bio-terrorist attack in New York.
 The hero is Jack Stapleton, a basketball playing, cycling nut, medical examiner.
 That's my kind of hero.

 There is a whole list of things I really appreciated about Dr. Cook's writing.
 First off the entire plot was believably written.
 His research was obvious and detailed.
 There was disturbing violence both on and off stage but all of it was important to the development of the story.
 No killing anyone to prop up a sagging chapter.
 Last to be mentioned, there was no graphic unnecessary sex scene.
 I'm not against sex but I truly think a really good writer doesn't need to throw that in if it isn't needed.
 I've read too many books where it wasn't needed and they threw it in anyway.